 All of the journeys described encompassed a learning journey, in varying stages of maturity, from around one year old to more than 5 years into the process.

-Not one of the applications described an "implementation" as in: defining the structure, implementing and starting to execute it.
-Successful agility journeys are learning-and-improvement journeys, with a North Star focus of delivering value.
-All applications showed learning, regular replanning and experimentation.
-While some, less mature, applications were focusing on improving output, the more mature were focusing on improving outcomes and value generation.
+- Not one of the applications described an "implementation" as in: defining the structure, implementing and starting to execute it. - Successful agility journeys are learning-and-improvement journeys, with a North-Star-focus of delivering value. - All applications showed learning, regular re-planning and experimentation. - While some, less mature applications were focused on improving output, the more mature were focused on improving outcomes and value generation.

 All of the journeys also addressed the change journey carried out at all levels of the organisation.
 This is similar to last year's results, where we also witnessed that a successful business agility journey touches all levels.
-This is one of the indicators we have found in all these stories: If it is only top-down, it doesn't succeed.
-If it is only bottom-up, even if it is endorsed by leaders, if it is not modelled by them, it doesn't work.
-The leadership journey and culture journey permeate all levels.
+This is one of the indicators we have found in all these stories.